gnahzt28/GTPLM-GO/README.md

 - ./data/ppi_blastdb: the blastdb of ppi.fasta
 - ./data/network_seq.npy: embeddings of protein sequences in the PPI Network based on SeqVec (sum -> 1024 dim)

-For more details, please refer to [DeepGraphGO](https://github.com/yourh/DeepGraphGO) and Section 2.1 “Datasets” of the GTPLM-GO paper.
+For more details, please refer to [DeepGraphGO](https://github.com/yourh/DeepGraphGO) and Section 3.1 “Datasets” of the GTPLM-GO paper.

-The code was developed and tested using the same environment with DeepGraphGO.
+The environment of the code is same with DeepGraphGO.

 Benchmark dataset can be downloaded from [here](https://pan.baidu.com/s/1BynGQCdBgu6eo8dU58sdlg?pwd=nntx).